PennyLeScroche/PennyLeScroche.github.io/supernatural-sapphics.md

 ## Stress

 NPCs have stress tracks just like Bottoms.
 However, Obstacles that take more than one action to overcome have a singular progress track that counts up just as a stress track would.

+## Drive

+The Top has Drive that can be spent just like the Bottoms.
+However, the Top gains drive in a different way.
+The Top starts with 1 drive for each Bottom, and gain Drive only when it is spent by Bottoms.
+For each Roll where a Bottom spends Drive, the Top will gain 1 Drive after the roll is resolved.
+When a Bottom spends 5 Drive to re-evaluate a relationship, the top gains 1 Drive.